 Relevant clues concerning the fate of the two young women, however, could only be gleaned from the courageous testimony of Raymond Manalo.
 Manalo was likewise a victim of an abduction along with his brother in 2006.
 After his escape from military detention, he reported on the brutal torture methods used against him and his fellow prisoners, among them also the two missing students.

 The prime suspect in the case is the former General Jovito Palparan, who is also thought to be responsible for numerous other human rights violations.
 Also said to be involved are, among others, Sergeant Edgario Osario, Lieutenant-Colonel Felipe Anotado, and Sergeant Rizal Hilario.
 The reason for the abduction of the young women could never be unequivocally clarified.
 What is certain, however, is that the students were accused by the military of being linked with “leftist activities.”

 When in December 2011, over five years after the abduction, an arrest warrant was finally issued against Palparan and the other suspects, the latter went into hiding.
-With the sole exception of Osario and Anotado, who in the meantime have to face trial, all of the suspects are on the run.
+With the sole exception of Osario and Anotado, all of the suspects were on the run.

 However, the action brought against President Magapagal-Arroyo was not admitted by the court on the grounds of her immunity as head of state.